Anusha5624/arbovirus/details-of-studies.md

 - Check $\psi_c$.
 I guess it should be 0.597 (=1-0.401).
 Also, how did you get $\phi_c$ ?
 - During the study period, the incidence of other viruses were low.

-**Carvalho et al.**<br>
+**Carvalho et al.**<br> Done
 - Symptom status is not given for CHIKV, but Oropouche virus, which is not of our interest.
 Check if we drop the study.
+Yes, we can drop it

 **Carabali et al.**<br>
 - I don't think sufficient information of symptom status among infected people is given.
 Table 4 gives details regarding symptoms, other than fever.
 How can we say that symptomatic people were/were not symptomatic?
 There might be overlap between fever and other symptoms.
 In such a situation, we can think of dropping the study.